 Minimum essential coverage

 The ACA is built around a requirement that everyone either obtain health insurance or qualify for an exemption from the law.
 Otherwise, for tax years prior to 2019, a penalty applies and is due when you pay your income taxes.
 The law requires that health plans provide a certain basic level of care, referred to as minimum essential coverage.
-So long as your health plan provides this level of care, you're all set and meet the requirements of Obamacare.
+So long as your health plan provides this level of care, you're all set and meet the requirements of the Affordable Care Act.

 VA coverage that qualifies